 Deep blue waves fill in the space between awe-inspiring views, teeming with life.
 These wide open worlds of water are a safe haven of strong food systems and vibrant ecology for animals to grow and thrive.
 The mysterious and graceful can be find migrating in these ocean waters.
-Under the waves and into the depths, mammals of immense proportions sing to each other as they pirouette through the ocean space.
+Under the waves and into the depths, mammals of immense proportions sing to each other as they pirouette through the ocean.
 This is the world of Alaska whales.

 Humpbacks can be anywhere from 12 to 16 meters long and weigh 25-30 metric tons.
-When migrating they can travel up to 16,000 miles.
+When migrating, they can travel up to 16,000 miles.
 Their fluked tail is decorated with specific markings that are exclusive to each individual.
 Observing these prints is one way to identify and track these mammals.
-During the summer months you can spot these huge graceful whales propelling themselves out of the water, known as breaching.
+During the summer months you can spot these huge whales propelling themselves out of the water, known as breaching.
 In an up-close encounter you may even get a spray of fish-tinted water in a quick exhale from their blowhole.

 If you were to dive below the water you might catch a males song.
 These songs show repetition is tones and sounds that some believe are how they attract females, letting them know how fit they are for breeding.
 These songs can last anywhere from 10 to 20 minutes.
 Groups will sing identical songs that change with each season as the Humpback migrates to more tropical regions for the winter.
 During the summer months of June and July you can spot them breaching and feeding in the waters near Homer and Kodiak.

 This species is actually the largest member of the dolphin family.
-They navigate underwater and hunt by means of echolocation, a series of clicking indicates how far objects are away by their echos.
+They navigate underwater and hunt by means of echolocation, a series of clicking indicates how far objects are away by their echoes.
 Some of these whales will stay year round in Alaska while others are more transient.

 The features of this whale are smooth and white, giving the Beluga another identifying name, a white whale.
-These whales specialized to arctic oceans.
+These whales are specialized to the arctic oceans.
 They have no dorsal fins which allows them to gracefully propel under the ice.
 The whales stocky body can reach up to 5.5 meters long.

 Using echolocation through a variation of shrill clicking noises helps them to find food and air pockets in ice sheets for breathing.
-The head of this animal is bulbous as it houses the ‘melon’, the organ that is responsible for echolocation.
+The head of this animal is bulbous, as it houses the ‘melon’, the organ that is responsible for echolocation.
 As the whale uses their echolocation the shape of the melon changes.

 Blue whales have a mottled grey color but underwater they appear blue, thus claiming their name sake.
 Their unique mottled patterns acts as an identification tool as well.
-These whales are the largest known animal on the planet,they can grow to be over 30 meters long.
+These whales are the largest known animal on the planet and can grow to be over 30 meters long.
 Scientist have discovered that they can determine their age through earwax.
 Their earwax creates an organic ear plug that can describe, through coloration, cycles of migration and feeding and be can be counted through these layers.

 Most Blue Whales can be found migrating towards tropical waters in the winter but some stick around in the higher latitudes for the whole year.
-Being a baleen whale, they feed on the abundance of krill along Alaska.
+Being a baleen whale, they feed on the abundance of krill along Alaska’s coast.
 Try your chance at spotting them in the Gulf of Alaska during July and August!